jimrothstein/docs/ALZ/ALZ_chronology_MAIN.md

 ##	Mon 15Aug2022 - complete waiver info for SALEM MUNI COURT records release
 (to computer file in my case; not to me)

+##  27OCT 2022 - see my SCANNED  Handwritten notes
+- More of nothing; delays; Judge Zimmerman asks "do you want me to resolve?", nothing of substance.

 ##	Sat 24Sep2022	FAX letter to Judge (annex fax=503-588-6822)
 }